Pseudo transient continuation and time marching methods for Monge-Ampere type equations: Introduction

 \subsection{Organization of the paper}

 We organize the paper as follows: in the second section we introduce some notation and prove the key result that discrete functions near a strictly convex solution are strictly convex.
 We introduce the natural variational formulation of \eqref{m1} and state an existence and uniqueness result for the discrete problem.
-The result can be inferred from the ones in \cite{Bohmer2008}.
-We give new proofs in section \ref{existence}.
 As a corollary the discrete variational problem has a convex solution when \eqref{m1} has a smooth convex solution.
 We study the pseudo transient continuation methods in section \ref{continuation}.
 A special case is Newton's method for which we prove a quadratic convergence rate.
 The time marching methods are studied in section \ref{time}.
 The last section is devoted to numerical results.
 We give a brief description of the spline element method which is used for the computations and offer heuristics about why our methods appear to preserve convexity.